Cricket’s Shorthand Course

 I only learned about this test a few years ago, and tried it after decades of writing Gregg.
 I discovered my hand was happier, accuracy better, and speed faster when my large letters were 8mm instead of 7.

 Experiment with skipping lines.
 Even if the size doesn’t change, it sometimes gives your hand a bit more freedom.
-Again, repeat the experiment after some experience, and again later.
-Results may change as you get more familiar with the shapes, and as you build speed.

 “The actual size of the characters may be varied according to circumstances, such as the goodness of the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the smallest characters.
 In Orthic the small size may be made as small as desired, and the small circle may be reduced to a dot, but it is best to make the small characters about one-twelfth of an inch long (2.1mm), and the large ones at least twice as big.” — Clarey, Orthic Revised, General Rules